 Apply liberal coats of rubberized-sealant all along the edges of the seats in between glass/wood that make up your windowsill.

-It is important not to skimp on this step because soundproofing depends heavily on how much sealant you apply.
+It is important not to skimp on this step because soundproofing depends heavily on how much sealant you apply. - Place the rubberized-sealant around the edges on your window and let it dry until completely cured.

-• Use some kinder garden hose nozzle with an adjustable spray head attachment that will make applying insulation foam easier.
+You may have to reapply if necessary. - Use some kinder garden hose nozzle with an adjustable spray head attachment that will make applying insulation foam easier.

 Take care not to put too much pressure in one spot when spraying,